 |Point Retreat, AK|

-The first Point Retreat Lighthouse was a six-foot-tall hexagonal wooden tower, topped by a hexagonal lantern room.
-Two one-and-one-half-story frame dwellings were constructed fifty feet south of the light, but one of them apparently burned down not long after it was completed.
-The station’s boat, stored in a rectangular boathouse just east of the dwellings, allowed the keepers to make an occasional trip to Juneau.
+The first Point Retreat Lighthouse was a six-foot-tall hexagonal wooden tower, topped by a hexagonal lantern room, and a one-and-one-half-story frame dwelling was constructed fifty feet south of the light.
+The station’s boat, stored in a rectangular boathouse just east of the dwelling, allowed the keepers to make an occasional trip to Juneau.

-Just before World War I, Point Retreat was stripped of its personnel and downgraded to a minor light.
-Life, however, returned to the station just a few years later, when a new combination lighthouse and fog signal was built in 1923-24.
-A one-story, rectangular (30’ x 40’) building housed the fog signal equipment, and from the center of this cement structure a spiral staircase led up to a square tower, which was topped by a circular lantern room.
+A one-story, rectangular (20’ x 36’) building housed the fog signal equipment, and from the center of this cement structure a spiral staircase led up to an eight-foot-square tower, which was topped by a circular, helical-bar lantern room.
 Two new keeper’s dwellings, a landing wharf, derrick, hoist, boathouse, and cisterns were also built at the same time for a total price of $58,242.
 To provide water for the keepers and the fog signal, cisterns were built in cavities excavated out of solid rock near the dwellings and beneath the fog signal building.
 A 19,000-gallon cistern captured rainwater from the roofs of the dwellings, and a 1,000-gallon cistern stored water for the fog signal.

-When Charles Jr. was just two, his mother set him on the station's dock railing so she could have both hands free to change the film in her Kodak box camera.
+When Charles Jr. was just two, his mother set him on the station’s dock railing so she could have both hands free to change the film in her Kodak box camera.
 While she was distracted, Charles fell forty feet from the dock to the rocks below.
 Charles Jr. seemed to have suffered little from the fall until a while later when his legs started to bother him.
 He was taken to Juneau, where he had the misfortune of being treated by a doctor whose inept handling of his injuries left him crippled for life.
 The station’s small launch used for transportation between Point Retreat and Auke Bay was named Hard Luck Charlie after the boy.
-Charles Sr. soon had his share of bad luck too, as he developed pneumonia in 1930 and passed away.
+Charles Sr. soon had his share of bad luck too, as he developed pneumonia in 1929 and passed away.

 With the increase of commercial flights to Alaska, airlines launched an intensive campaign for aeronautical beacons to be placed along the Alaskan coastline.
-Rather than add a second beacon on Admiralty Island, the lantern room from the Point Retreat Lighthouse was simply removed in the 1950’s and replaced by an eight-foot-tall concrete block supporting a double-ended airways beacon that produced alternate red and white flashes.
-In this manner, the Point Retreat lighthouse could serve both captains and pilots.
+Rather than add a second beacon on Admiralty Island, the lantern room from Point Retreat Lighthouse was simply removed in the 1950s and replaced by an eight-foot-tall concrete block supporting a double-ended airways beacon that produced alternate red and white flashes.
+In this manner, Point Retreat lighthouse could serve both captains and pilots.

 Located on the northern tip of Admiralty Island, twenty-one miles northwest of Juneau.
 The lighthouse is owned by the Alaska Lighthouse Association.
 Grounds open, dwelling/tower open by arrangement with Alaska Lighthouse Association.